 Between 1952 and 2010 (59 years), a loss was recorded of 104.84 metres, an average of 1.78 metres per year.

-The cliffs at this location are subject to differential erosion of till units, and a clay shelf is evident [22 September 2017].
+The cliff has undergone differential erosion of till units, and a clay shelf is evident [22 September 2017].

 TA 17207 58220 [UL72] – 2